tripu/Vita/doc/gender.md

 ## 4. Being sexist

 I think most of us are at least somewhat sexist (and at least somewhat racist, xenophobic, ageist, aspectist&hellip;).
-At a personal level, discriminating certain groups of people (or put it in another way: *favouring certain groups of people) seems to make complete sense.
+At a personal level, discriminating certain groups of people (or put it in another way: *favouring* certain groups of people) seems to make complete sense.
 There are all kind of practical reasons, which have nothing to do with bigotry, to feel more empathetic towards, and to be nicer to, people who are like us.

+We are not &ldquo;colour-blind&rdquo; (or *ldquo;gender-blind&rdquo;

 Since that seems true, deciding what forms of sexism are acceptable, and to what degree, is not a trivial question.
 (Again, the same argument applies to other forms of group discrimination).

 However, this only works at the level of individuals&nbsp;&mdash;&nbsp;social norms, and laws, can't be prejudiced in the same way.

+Also, this does *not* mean that we should not question and correct unjust attitudes

+:thought_balloon:Example: I once joined a meeting of a sort of &ldquo;book club&rdquo; where I did not know anybody.
+It turned out that the few people who could make it in the end were all women, except for me.
+We were a small group (six or eight people, I think) chatting at a caf&eacute; about books, and writing, for a couple of hours.
+I didn't like the fact that I was the only man at the event.
+Sometimes the conversation steered to topics that I found boring, or about which I had nothing to say (*female* topics, if you will).
+I felt that the *rhythm* and the *tone* of the conversation was difficult for me (men are known to be less skilled with language, and within men I think I am a particularly bad public speaker; I also felt that the shades of humour and the kind of personal experiences and thoughts that participants were sharing were sometimes quite different from those I'm used to).
+If I were &ldquo;gender-blind&rdquo; (as some feminist wants everybody to be, apparently), I should not have felt any uneasiness.
+Or, if I felt it, I should have worked to overcome it, and reject

+:point_right:[]

 ## 5. &ldquo;Rape culture&rdquo;, trigger warnings, microaggressions